Powerlearnproject/se-assignment-5-khanguhiziiiii/README.md

 7. File and Folder Management:
    - Explain how to create, open, and manage files and folders in VS Code.
 How can users navigate between different files and directories efficiently?

-8. Settings and Preferences:
-   - Where can users find and customize settings in VS Code?
-Provide examples of how to change the theme, font size, and keybindings.

 9. Debugging in VS Code:
    - Outline the steps to set up and start debugging a simple program in VS Code.
 What are some key debugging features available in VS Code?